openpolitics/manifesto/crime.md

 # Justice

-A review will be carried out into the ongoing suitability of juries, especially for complex trials.
+A review will be carried out into the composition of juries, especially for complex trials.